How to Crack WiFi Password (Hack Wi-Fi Network)

 What is a Wireless Network?

-A wireless network is a network that uses radio waves to link computers and other devices together.
-The implementation is done at the Layer 1 (physical layer) of the OSI model.
+A wireless network uses radio waves to link computers and other devices together.
+The implementation is done at Layer 1 (the physical layer) of the OSI model.
+Because these signals propagate through the air, any receiver tuned to the right frequency and within range can pick them up, which is why authentication and encryption are essential.

 How to Access a Wireless Network?

-You will need a wireless network enabled device such as a laptop, tablet, smartphones, etc. You will also need to be within the transmission radius of a wireless network access point.
-Most devices (if the wireless network option is turned on) will provide you with a list of available networks.
-If the network is not password protected, then you just have to click on connect.
-If it is password protected, then you will need the password to gain access.
+You will need a wireless-enabled device such as a laptop, tablet, or smartphone, and you must be within the transmission radius of a wireless access point.
+Most devices display a list of available networks when Wi-Fi is on.
+If the network is open, you simply tap Connect.
+If it is password protected, you will need the passphrase to gain access.

 Wireless Network Authentication

-Since the network is easily accessible to everyone with a wireless network enabled device, most networks are password protected.
-Let’s look at some of the most commonly used authentication techniques.
+Because a wireless network is accessible to anyone with a Wi-Fi enabled device, most networks are password protected.
+Below are the most commonly used authentication techniques.

 WEP

 WEP is the acronym for Wired Equivalent Privacy.
-It was developed for IEEE 802.11 WLAN standards.
-Its goal was to provide the privacy equivalent to that provided by wired networks.
-WEP works by encrypting the data been transmitted over the network to keep it safe from eavesdropping.
+It was developed in 1997 for IEEE 802.11 WLAN standards with the goal of providing privacy equivalent to wired networks.
+WEP encrypts data transmitted over the network to keep it safe from eavesdropping.
+However, WEP was officially deprecated by the IEEE in 2004 due to serious cryptographic weaknesses.

 WEP Authentication